CarolHall-NCSU-CBE/Serial-DMD-PRIME20/README.md

 ## Requirement and Installation
 - The package has been developed since 2001 using Fortran90
 - Fortran Intel compiler `ifort` is required.
+- The installation is through the terminal.
 - The source codes are mainly in `/src/`.
-To compile, got to `/src/` directoy on your local device and hit `make`
+To compile, go to `/src/` directoy on your local device and hit `make`

 ## Getting Started
 **/example/**: this directory contains an example for a simulation using DMD/PRIME20.